 The first cancer therapeutic to be commercialized from the platform is OxaliTEX, a novel chemical entity (WO 2015/191797) that targets only solid tumor cells, activates within the tumor and overcomes drug-resistance mechanisms with minimal side effects.

-Pre-clinical research conducted at the University of Texas and MD Anderson Cancer Center has shown that OxaliTEX localizes to ovarian, lung and colon tumors, and is superior to traditional platinum-based chemotherapy drugs.
+Pre-clinical research conducted at the University of Texas and MD Anderson Cancer Center has shown that OxaliTEX localizes to ovarian, lung, colorectal, and brain tumors, and is superior to traditional platinum-based chemotherapy drugs.

 “TEX Core is a landmark development in oncology that will significantly improve the efficacy of platinum-based cancer therapeutics,” Chairman and Chief Executive Officer of The iQ Group Global Dr. George Syrmalis said.